ai-cfia/ailab-datastore/doc/metadata-doc.md

 ## [Trusted User Upload](trusted-user-upload.md)

 ### Queries
 > :warning: This needs to be reworked.
-After discussions, we are not taking for
+After discussions, we are not taking this
-> this approach
+> approach

 To communicate with the database and perform the request, we will need to build a structure representing the schema.